BackWeLoveTest.net

 Longer-term directions

-- Value Your Anger: Treat your frustration not as a sin, but as a signal.
+• Value Your Anger: Address your frustration not as a sin, but as a signal.
 It is telling you where a boundary has been crossed.

 Disclaimer and when to seek help

 This test is for self-exploration.
-If your inability to express yourself is causing depression, severe anxiety, or keeping you in abusive situations, please seek support from a licensed therapist.
+If your inability to express yourself is causing low mood, severe unease, or keeping you in abusive situations, please reach out to a trusted qualified advisor.